lokesh23799/M3_EMPLOYEE_MANAGEMENT_SYSTEM_JAVA_UTIL/1_Requirements/Readme.md

 * Used OOPS concepts to decrease dependency on code
 * Used Arraylist and arrays to accept the inputs from user and store the values which helped in creating easy design of Employee management system.
 * Println statements have been placed only wherever necessary to avoid confusions
-* Created packages so that the fuctions can be used else where ever required without any difficulty
+* Created packages so that the OOPS concepts can be used else where ever required without any difficulty
 * Unit testing is done to avoid any computational errors.